-Pan-ay or Panay is a small town in Capiz.
-You probably have never heard of it.
-Or you might have just encountered it in trying to find the best sights in the province of Capiz.
+Pan-ay or Panay is a small town in Capiz and you probably have never heard of it.
+Or you might have encountered it while trying to find the best sights in the province of Capiz.
+Like in my case, I accidentally learned about it from reading blogs on what Capiz can offer to tourists.

-I was surprised to see also tomb markers inside the church, like those in Vigan Cathedral.
+I was surprised to see also tomb markers inside the church, like those inside the St. Paul’s Cathedral in Vigan.

 The bell that you can see at the right side of the church is just a replica of the real one, which is hanging at the church belfry.